 DYC Administrator Named Editor of Cancer Education Publication

-Buffalo, New York – January 24, 2012 – Arthur M. Michalek, Ph.D., director of D'Youville College's doctoral program in Health Policy and Health Education, has been named Editor-in-Chief of the Journal of Cancer Education.
+Buffalo, New York – January 24, 2012 – Arthur M. Michalek, Ph.D., director of D'Youville College's doctoral program in Health Administration Doctoral, has been named Editor-in-Chief of the Journal of Cancer Education.
 It is the publication of the American Association for Cancer Education (AACE) headquartered in Charlottesville, Virginia.

 Dr. Michalek has been a member of the AACE since the early 1980s and held a variety of executive positions including president.
 He also served as associate editor of the publication.

 Prior to joining D'Youville in 2010, he served as senior vice president of educational affairs at Roswell Park Cancer Institute.

 Dr. Michalek is a graduate of Canisius College and earned his master's degree in Natural Sciences and his Ph.D. in Epidemiology from the University at Buffalo.

 He has published articles extensively focusing on pediatric cancer, epidemiology, screening, and environmental exposures.